UCL/research-computing-with-cpp/08openmp/02_intro_openmp.md

     vec[i] = sin(M_PI*float(i)/N);
   }

-  std::cout << timer.elapsed() << '\n';
+  std::cout << "Time: " << timer.elapsed() << '\n';

   return 0;
 }
 ```

-You can find this example and all further examples in the examples repository TODO.
 The timer code in the example is relatively simple so I won't explain it in detail, it just starts a timer when it's created and shows the elapsed time when `timer.elapsed()` is called.

 Let's build this *without* OpenMP to